 Zack yelled after Saxon’s disappearing back, ‘Careful, it’s dangerous.’

-‘Look at them, they’re like ants,’ said Saxon, awed by the sight spread in front of him.
+‘They look like ants,’ said Saxon, awed by the sight spread in front of him.

-Lines of black clad figures crawled over what had been no. 1 Indies Wharf, creeping from its shattered windows with picks and hammers ready to mine the missile from the creature’s spine.
+Lines of black clad figures crawled over what had been no. 1 Indies Wharf, creeping from its shattered windows with picks and hammers to mine the missile from the creature’s spine.

 ‘You have something for me.’

 The voice came from shadows near where the administration had displayed its flags.